 What Injuries Can a Near-Drowning Incident Cause?

 Near-drowning incidents can cause permanent brain damage and severe emotional trauma.
-When someone is held underwater too long the may suffer from hypoxic-ischemic encephalopathy caused by oxygen deprivation to the brain.
+When someone is held underwater too long they may suffer from hypoxic-ischemic encephalopathy caused by oxygen deprivation to the brain.
 In addition to this, severe mental and emotional trauma can result from any near-death experience resulting in nightmares, personality changes, anxiety, and other outward manifestations of psychological injury.
 These effects may be long-lasting or even permanent requiring treatment, counseling, and care.

 Does Homeowner’s Insurance Cover Pool Accidents?

 When a pool accident happens at a private person’s home, the accident is typically covered by the person’s homeowner’s liability insurance policy if the homeowner’s negligence caused the injury.
 Personal injury protection or Medpay coverage may provide limited benefits even when there is no negligence.
 If there is a mortgage on the home, most banks require that the homeowner carry liability coverage on their homeowner’s policy to protect them.
 If you are unsure about a policy, you should have it reviewed by an attorney to be sure.

 Who Pays When I Sue a Person for a Swimming Pool Accident at Their Home?